IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 We can think of byte-type variables as if they were unsigned integers in this particular situation.
 They can hold an integer value between 0 and 255. *CAUTION: the code writer has to avoid nonsensical values.
 For example, a value of 102 makes no sense for any of these parameters.
 It is your job as the code writer to supply sensible values.*

-Suppose you want to set an alarm for the 27th day of the month, at 17 seconds past 10:42 in the morning?
+Let's continue with the alarmTime created in the previous step: the 27th day of the month, at 17 seconds past 10:42 in the morning.
 The listing below shows how you might supply those values into the function.
-Each parameter is listed on its own line, to make them more readable by humans and to allow space for comments.
+I list parameter on its own line, to make them more readable by humans and to allow space for comments.
 The example here is incomplete; it demonstrates only the byte-type values for date and time.
 The function requires more parameters, as described below, and will not run in the form shown here.

+By the way, this is where we begin to use that DS3231 object named "clock".

 ```
-    setA1Time(
+    clock.setA1Time(
-      27, // the 27th day
+      alarmTime.day(), // the day of the month: 27
-      10, // the hour of 10
+      alarmTime.hour(), // the hour of the day: 10
-      42, // the 42nd minute of the hour
+      alarmTime.minute(), // the minute of the hour: 42
-      17, // the 17th second of the minute
+      alarmTime.second(), // the second of the minute: 17
       // ... the remaining parameters are explained below
     );
 ```